Pet Loss Support

 1:1 Coaching

 We’ll meet by video or phone.
-I won’t try to “fix” your grief (you aren’t broken).
-I can help you learn to carry it and together we will explore strategies that support you on your journey.
+I can help you learn to carry your grief by exploring strategies that support your unique journey.

 • a group of hands form a supportive circle